Find ways to be there—even when you’re far away

 One of the nice things about having friends in different time zones is that you might be awake and ready to talk right when they need you most.
 If your friend is dealing with worries that keep them up at night, tell them to give you a call.

 Ideally, wherever your friend is, they have some caring people nearby, whether friends, neighbors, or colleagues.
 If you know them, consider reaching out and teaming up, or introduce yourself over social media.
 Maybe they could make your friend’s favorite cookies or brownies—you supply the recipe, they handle the baking.
 Maybe they could give you the name of a great local restaurant so you can buy your friend take-out.
 Together, you can make your friend’s holiday more joyous.

 Plan your next get-together

-If it’s possible for you to be with your friend after the holidays—when flights are cheaper, their hospital stay is over, or after they’ve been released from prison—make a plan to see each other in person.
+If it’s possible for you to be with your friend after the holidays—when it’s safer, flights are more affordable, their hospital stay is over—make a plan to see each other in person.
 It’ll make you both happy to have a date on the calendar, even if it’s tentative.
 You can build excitement by making an itinerary of local sites to see, foods to try, or history to learn.

 Bring the holidays to them

 If your friend can’t be home for the holidays—maybe because they’re in a hospital or on a military base overseas—think about bringing the holidays to them.

 If you’re nearby, drop off a care package.
 Make a hospital room feel more like home by sending photos, their favorite snacks, and magazines.
 Deliver a special holiday treat (as long as it’s cleared by their health-care team and it follows the facility’s COVID-19 policies).
 If someone can’t be with their loved ones, be there by sending a letter or email every day during the month of December.
 And for someone deployed overseas, a box of holiday decorations and sweet treats can make the season brighter.